Whiteknight/ParserObjects/docs/parsers_core.md

 ### Positive Lookahead Parser

-The `PositiveLookaheadParser` invokes an inner parser but consumes no input.
-It returns success if the inner parser would match, and returns failure if it would not.
+The `PositiveLookaheadParser` invokes a parser but consumes no input.
+It returns success if the parser would match, and returns failure if it would not.
 It is the opposite of the `NegativeLookaheadParser`.

 ```csharp
 var parser = new PositiveLookaheadParser<char>(innerParser);